VHDL: Example: a counter

-More complex counters may add if/then/else statements within the rising_edge(CLK) elsif to add other functions, such as count enables, stopping or rolling over at some count value, generating output signals like terminal count signals, etc. Care must be taken with the ordering and nesting of such controls if used together, in order to produce the desired priorities and minimize the number of logic levels needed.
+More complex counters may add if/then/else statements within the rising_edge(CLK) elsif to add other functions, such as count enables, stopping or rolling over at some count value, and generating output signals like terminal count signals.
+Care must be taken with the ordering and nesting of such controls if used together, in order to produce the desired priorities and minimize the number of logic levels needed.

 Simulation-only constructs

 A large subset of VHDL cannot be translated into hardware.
 This subset is known as the non-synthesizable or the simulation-only subset of VHDL and can only be used for prototyping, simulation and debugging.
 For example, the following code will generate a clock with a frequency of 50 MHz.
 It can, for example, be used to drive a clock input in a design during simulation.
 It is, however, a simulation-only construct and cannot be implemented in hardware.
 In actual hardware, the clock is generated externally; it can be scaled down internally by user logic or dedicated hardware.